hphelion/documentation/hz.gettingstarted.md

 8. Select an instance to attach the volume to from the drop-down menu on the "Manage Volume Attachments" page.
 9. Under "Device Name," you can specify a location in the system if desired or enter the displayed default.

-**Note: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
+**Note**: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
 Otherwise, you receive an error message that you must specify a location.
-Good times.**
+Good times.

 10. Click "Attach Volume."